axibase/atsd/schema.md

 [![](./images/button.png)](https://apps.axibase.com/chartlab/075941a0/2/)

-The [Selecting Series Overview](./portals/selecting-series.md) contains additional examples on how to retrieve Series from the database for visualization purposes.
+The [Selecting Series Overview](./portals/selecting-series.md) contains additional examples on how to retrieve series from the database for visualization purposes.

 ## Messages

-Messages are timestamped text events (logs).
+Messages are timestamped text events also referred to as logs.

 ```elm
 date         time       type   source    message